Intimacy

 Male Erogenous Zones Are Overlooked

 Men themselves are often unaware of erogenous zones beyond the penis.
 Because masturbation tends to focus on penile stimulation, there are few opportunities to explore the sensitivity of other body parts.
-To enrich sexual experiences with a partner, it is important for men to develop a broader understanding of their own bodies.
+To enrich sexual experiences with your partner, it is important for men to develop a broader understanding of their own bodies.

 Scientifically Known Major Erogenous Zones